Annapurna Circuit and Annapurna Base Camp Trek — 21 Days

 • Meals in Kathmandu and Pokhara: Lunch and dinner outside of hotel breakfast — budget USD 5–12 per meal

-• Drinks on Trek: Tea, coffee, bottled water, soft drinks, and alcohol are not included — budget USD 3–8 per day
+• Drinks on Trek: Tea, coffee, bottled water, soft drinks, soup and alcohol are not included — budget USD 3–8 per day

 • Hot Showers and WiFi: Available at most teahouses for an extra charge of USD 1–3 per use